 Effective the 2013 -2014 school year all coaches and assistant coaches, (both faculty and non-faculty) at all levels of school sport (Bantam, Junior, and Senior) administered by the SHSAA and/or District Associations, will be required to complete the on-line training 'Respect In Sport' offered through Sask Sport.

 This course will take approximately 3 hours to complete and may be completed in a series of sessions with the program remembering each time where the course was last accessed.
 Initial access to the course can be gained through http://www.sasksport.sk.ca/RiS/.

-When registering please be sure to select the Saskatchewan High School Athletics Association form the list of Associations you are coaching with.
+When registering please be sure to select the Saskatchewan High School Athletics Association from the list of Associations you are coaching with.

 Equivalent courses that are recognized in replacement of 'Respect in Sport' include NCCP 'Empower+', Hockey Canada 'Speak Out' (those courses completed after 2005), and 'Respect in Schools'.

-Those coaches who are looking for multi-sport coaching courses like Making Ethical Decisions, Practice Planning, Strength Training, Part A and Part B, etc. are encouraged to contact the Coaches Association of Saskatchewan (click here to access the CAS website).
+Those coaches who are looking for multi-sport coaching courses are encouraged to contact the Coaches Association of Saskatchewan (click here to access the CAS website).
 CAS also has information on NCCP sport specific offerings including certification levels and maintenance of NCCP certification.
 You may also contact the specific provincial sport governing body for further opportunities to enhance your knowledge and skills in coaching today's student athletes.

 The National Federation of State High Schools Associations offers a number of on-line educational opportunities for those involved with coaching high schools athletics.
 The courses cover a variety of topics from sport specific modules to more generalized offerings including information on concussions, steroids, dealing with parents effectively, and sportsmanship.
 NFHS website